addetz/go-temperature-checker/README.md

-# The Go Temperature Checker
+# The Go Weather Checker
 This entire application is written in Go! 🥳
 The JS code was generated with GopherJS.